 A back-vented microwave oven connects to a horizontal opening in the house's rear wall, which exhausts heat and moisture to the outdoors.
 The horizontal opening cut in the house's rear wall must be capped and sealed around the cap to prevent moisture and insects from entering the house through the opening.
 You may also have to adapt the microwave blower so that the unit exhausts correctly.
 The fan blade openings should point towards the back of the microwave.

-Use caution when positioning a microwave over a stove.
-It usually takes two people to lift the microwave into place.
+Be sure to always ensure you have at least 13 inches of clearance between the stove and range for safety and practicality reasons.
+Use caution when installing a microwave over a stove, and plan to have at least two people involved.
 The installation space can be cramped, especially on a back-venting microwave where the vent is flush with the rear wall.
 This makes it difficult to adapt the blower or to thread the unit's electrical cord through its receptacle.
-It is very easy to pinch the wiring on the blower or the electrical cord which can cause the microwave to malfunction.
-It is also easy to pinch fingers between the wall and the mounting plate.
+It is also very easy to pinch the wiring on the blower or the electrical cord which can cause the microwave to malfunction.
+Additionally, be careful not to pinch your fingers between the wall and the mounting plate.